-DATE DESCRIPTION OF THE DISCLOSURE 7.
-Ratification of the Acts of the Board, its Committees and Management 8.
-Election of Directors 9.
-Appointment of External Auditors 10.
-Other Matters 11.
-Adjournment April 1, 2022 Item 9 - Other Events At the regular meeting of the Board of Directors (BOD) of the Corporation held today, the BOD approved the following: The Corporation's Consolidated Audited Financial Statements for the year ended December 31, 2021.
-Appropriation of P9.0 Billion out of the total Retained Earnings of P15.3 Billion as of December 31, 2021 for capital expenditures covering the period 2022-2023.
+DATE DESCRIPTION OF THE DISCLOSURE

+Approval/Ratification of the December 31, 2022 Reports and the Audited Financial Statements

+7. Ratifiction of the Acts of the Board and Management

+8. Election of Directors

+9. Appointment of External Auditors

+10. Others Matters

+11. Adjournment

+2. The Corporation's Consolidated Audited Financial Statements for the year

+ended December 31, 2022.